martinpflaum/bachelor_thesis/README.md

 Information about licence.

-All code that i wrote is of course under MIT licence.
+All code that i wrote is of course also licence under MIT licence.
 All code in core.py all files in data_utils and data, and importance.py is under MIT licence i probably will write the licence specifically in every file.
 You also can write an issue if you are not sure about the licence